 Plugged Ducts and Mastitis

-While an “over-supply” sounds like a great problem to have, many of these moms return to the clinic after a bout of mastitis several weeks later.
+While an “over-supply” sounds like a great problem to have, many of these mums return to the clinic after a bout of mastitis several weeks later.
 After all, it can be difficult keeping up with the demands of breastfeeding your little one and pumping on top of that.
-When these moms decide not to pump after breastfeeds suddenly, their breasts need some time to adjust.
+When these mums decide not to pump after breastfeeds suddenly, their breasts need some time to adjust.
 The abrupt change is unnatural and milk starts backing up.
-Moms will develop a plugged milk duct when that milk sits stagnant in the breast.
+Mums will develop a plugged milk duct when that milk sits stagnant in the breast.
 Plugged milk ducts, along with dad returning to work and outside help slowing down, can be the perfect storm for mastitis (a breast infection).
-In the cascade of events, mom may experience a large dip in supply after a case of mastitis; hence, the ping pong effect.
+In the cascade of events, mum may experience a large dip in supply after a case of mastitis; hence, the ping pong effect.